 In order to choose the right technology partner, organizations can refer to certifications such as SecNumCloud or HDS in France.
 These ensure the adaptability of providers to all security and compliance constraints.
 Let’s see how certifications can help your organization choose a technology partner and guarantee the protection of your sensitive data.

 The Health Data Hosting (HDS) certification has been accredited by Cofrac to meet the specific requirements of the medical environment and to assist CISOs in their tasks.
-The HDS certification ensures the encryption of transmitted personal data as well as its traceability and reversibility.
-Customers know where data is stored and how it is used, and can retrieve it at the end of the contract or in the event of loss.
-This certification specific to the medical environment proves that the data of healthcare organizations is protected and secured.
+The HDS certification ensures the encryption of transmitted personal data as well as their traceability and reversibility.
+Customers know where their data are stored and how they are used, and can retrieve them at the end of the contract or in the event of loss.
+This certification specific to the medical environment proves that the data of healthcare organizations are protected and secured.
 Hospitals can take full advantage of the power of a trusted Cloud to facilitate the management of digital medical records and to protect data in transit between different smart devices.